pedrovernetti/metagedit/README.md

 ##### Additional Color Schemes ("Editor Color Themes")

-You can find the color scheme used in the above previews [here](https://github.com/pedrovernetti/gedit-color-schemes/) (plus 3 others).
+You can find the dark color scheme used in the above previews [here](https://github.com/pedrovernetti/gedit-color-schemes/) (plus 3 others - not all dark).

 ----
 ### Installation